cropsinsilico/yggdrasil/docs/source/debugging.rst

     ``conda install r-base``).
 Another solution is to install the missing shared library on your local machine (i.e. outside the conda environment) so that it is available when using R.
+- You get a segfault when calling one of the Python object methods.
+  - *Possible Cause:* The Python and R packages are using different C/C++ libraries.
+    This can result from using conda to manage the Python packages, but using a version of R and R packages that were installed outside the conda environment using locally installed versions of the libraries.
+As above, one solution is to use ``conda`` to install R and the R dependencies.